-Shanghai Auto entered into equity option agreements with each shareholder of the VIEs in 2017.
-Pursuant to these equity option agreements, each VIE shareholder has granted Shanghai Auto an option to acquire all of his or her equity interests in the VIEs at the price equivalent to the lowest price then permitted under PRC law, with Shanghai Auto making payment of such price by cancelling all or an equivalent portion of the loan under the applicable loan agreement with such VIE shareholder.
-Shanghai Auto may, at its sole discretion, at any time exercise the option granted by the VIE shareholder.
-Moreover, Shanghai Auto may transfer such option to any third party.
-The VIE shareholders may not, among other obligations, transfer, donate, pledge or otherwise dispose of their equity interests in any way, increase or decrease the registered capital of the VIEs, or enter into any material contracts except in the ordinary course of business unless otherwise expressly agreed to by Shanghai Auto.
-The equity option agreements will remain in effect until all equity interests have been acquired by Shanghai Auto directly or through its designated representative or Shanghai Auto terminates the agreements unilaterally with 30days prior written notice.
+Shanghai Auto entered into equity option agreements with each shareholder of Qianxiang Changda in 2017, and Zhejiang Kaixin has entered into equity option agreements with each shareholder of Zhejiang Jieying in 2021.
+Pursuant to these equity option agreements, each Kaixin VIE shareholder has granted Shanghai Auto/Zhejiang Kaixin an option to acquire all of his or her equity interests in the Kaixin VIEs at the price equivalent to the lowest price then permitted under the PRC law, with Shanghai Auto/Zhejiang Kaixin making payment of such price by cancelling all or an equivalent portion of the loan under the applicable loan agreement with such Kaixin VIE shareholder.
+Shanghai Auto/Zhejiang Kaixin may, at its sole discretion, at any time exercise the option granted by the Kaixin VIE shareholder.
+Moreover, Shanghai Auto/Zhejiang Kaixin may transfer such option to any third party.
+The Kaixin VIE shareholders may not, among other obligations, transfer, donate, pledge or otherwise dispose of their equity interests in any way, increase or decrease the registered capital of the Kaixin VIEs, or enter into any material contracts except in the ordinary course of business unless otherwise expressly agreed to by Shanghai Auto/Zhejiang Kaixin.
+The equity option agreements will remain in effect until all equity interests have been acquired by Shanghai Auto directly or through its designated representative or Shanghai Auto/Zhejiang Kaixin terminates the agreements unilaterally with 30 days prior written notice.